 June as Gay Pride Month

 Gay Pride Month is celebrated each June to commemorate the Stonewall Riots, as well as the innumerable sacrifices gay rights activists have made to advance equal rights for the LGBTQ+ community.

 In 2000, President Bill Clinton issued the first Proclamation for Gay and Lesbian Pride Month.
 President Barack Obama continued the practice by issuing presidential proclamations for Gay Pride Month every year he was in office.

 In his final Pride proclamation, President Obama praised the landmark U.S. Supreme Court decision, Obergefell v.
 Hodges (2015), which legalized same-sex marriage in the United States.
-“Last year's landmark Supreme Court decision guaranteeing marriage equality in all 50 States was a historic victory for LGBT Americans, ensuring dignity for same-sex couples and greater equality across State lines.
+“Last year’s landmark Supreme Court decision guaranteeing marriage equality in all 50 States was a historic victory for the LGBT community in the US, ensuring dignity for same-sex couples and greater equality across State lines.
 For every partnership that was not previously recognized under the law and for every American who was denied their basic civil rights, this monumental ruling instilled newfound hope, affirming the belief that we are all more free when we are treated as equals.”

 What began outside a nightclub in New York City has spread around the world.
 Today, Gay Pride Month is celebrated on every continent.